jfypk/jp_setup/README.md

 - use the `ve` alias to see the vimrc and its aliases & shortcuts
 - use the `ze` alias to see the zshrc and its aliases & shortcuts
 - use `zr` to source zshrc
+- use `^r` to reverse search previous commands in zsh

 ## Images